benoit-leveau/graphene/README.md

 graphene
 ========

-[WIP] Dataflow Programming Framework with interesting features
+[WIP] Dataflow Programming Framework with interesting features not found usually in node editors like loops or streamable data.

 Features
 ========